lambda826/My-Notebook/08 System/01 System Design/03 Subsystem/01 Search Engine/01 Autocomplete (Typeahead).md

 # Requirements
 ## Functional
+- The service should suggest top 10 terms starting with whatever the user has typed.

 ## Non-functional
 - Low latency (deliver the suggestions in **real-time**).
 - High scalability (scale to a large number of requests).